matouschdavid/Ludimus/README.md

 Even tho we do not intend to constrain our developers, we recommend the following structure:

-Use the client for player input and displaying private information and the server for the boardtable, the gameworld or such and for showing information that´s interessting for every player.
+Use the client for player input and displaying private information and the server for the boardtable, the gameworld or such and for showing information that´s interesting for every player.

 # Client